TheoreticalStudio/PhoneFlipChallenge/_pages/EULA.md

 # 6\.
 COLLECTION AND USE OF YOUR INFORMATION

 You acknowledge that when you download, install, or use the Application, Theoretical Studio may use automatic means (including, for example, cookies and web beacons) to collect information about your Mobile Device and about your use of the Application.
 You also may be required to provide certain information about yourself as a condition to downloading, installing, or using the Application or certain of its features or functionality.
 All information we collect through or in connection with this Application is subject to our Privacy policy.
-By downloading, installing, using, and providing information to or through this Application, you consent to all actions taken by us with respect to your information in compliance with the Privacy Policy.
+By downloading, installing, using, and providing information to or through this Application, you consent to all actions taken by us with respect to your information in compliance with the Privacy Policy phoneflipchallenge.com/privacy-policy.

 # 7\.
 UPDATES